Carcoar, New South Wales: Heritage listings

-Attractions

-The Royal Hotel

-The Royal Hotel Carcoar is an historic hotel in the main street of Carcoar, a National Trust classified village.
-The Royal Hotel Carcoar has been awarded a "Two Schooner" Good Pub Food Guide ranking in 2010 and 2011 which is the pub equivalent of the Australian Good Food Guide "Two Hat" rating for restaurants.

-Carcoar Pottery

-Master Potter Louise Purcell created Carcoar Pottery to showcase her unique designs in domestic and ornamental pottery.

 Population

 In the 2016 Census, there were 200 people in Carcoar.
 88.2% of people were born in Australia and 94.4% of people spoke only English at home.

 Events

 Down to Earth Gardening Expo and Plant Fair

 Held at the Carcoar Show Ground on the last Sunday in April this event highlights ecology and sustainability along with the relaxation and pleasure to be derived from gardening.
 The Down to Earth Gardening Expo and Plant Fair is held annually and attracts stallholders and visitors from far and wide.

 Carcoar Cup Running Festival

 The first weekend in November sees the staging of the Carcoar Cup Running Festival.
 Begun in 2011, it has become an iconic event on the Australia Running calendar, hosting a marathon, teams marathon, half marathon, 10K special, 6K Creek Dash, and Carcoar Cup for Kids.
 Runners come from over 170 different towns and cities throughout Australia and overseas.
 The event has been recognised as NSW Regional Flagships Event for the last several years.